Auto Insurance

 Bottom line: State minimums keep you legal.
 The recommended levels above keep you financially safe.

 Requirements vary by state.
-Check your state’s department of insurance for specific minimums.
+Check your state’s National Association of Insurance Commissioners (NAIC) consumer portal for specific minimums.

 ⚡ Pro Tip